cinematically/zzz-hover/README.md

 For support or inquiries, join our [https://discord.gg/usWtmxacsf](#)!

 Feel free to explore the code and contribute to this project!
 If you encounter any issues or have suggestions, please open an issue.
-Enjoy flying with the zzz-hover!
+Enjoy flying with the ease of zzz-hover!